Assignment Help

 Quick Proofreading for Time-Pressured Assignments

-Sometimes you don’t have 45 minutes for a comprehensive review — you have 10 minutes before the submission deadline.
-In those situations, the following quick proofreading priorities give you the highest return on your limited review time, in order of importance:
+Sometimes you don’t have 45 minutes for a comprehensive review.
+In those situations, the following quick proofreading priorities give you the highest return on limited review time, in order of importance:

 1. Read your first and last sentence — they’re the most read by markers and must be strong